agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-05-29-PyMC3's Journal Club.markdown

 categories: jekyll update
 ---

+_Last friday I participated in PyMC3's journal club meeting.
+I talked to PyMC3 members about my Google Summer of Code project.
+In this post I am showing the jupyter notebook I used to guide the talk.
+It was very helpful to get feedback from the developers about my project ideas.
+I look forward to join in next journal club meetings :)._

 # Google Summer of Code project

 # Developping a module for Approximate Bayesian Computation for PyMC3